AnishKSR/TextBasedCaptchaBreaker/README.md

 # TextBasedCaptchaBreaker
 Files and data for a text-based captcha breaker.
-This is an ongoing project for my DATS 4001 capstone.
+This is version 1 of the project for my DATS 4001 capstone.
 I will be attempting to create and train a model to read text-based captchas.
-As I continue throught the project, I will continuously update this repository.
+The model had limited outward applicability, but high accuracy on a subset of the test set.
+I am currently working on a v2 model that has greater outward applicability with a traditional bounding box recognition method.